Sanders-Lab/bih-alignment/README.md

 You can either edit `${myemail}` and `${myname}` manually, or (to make your life easier) add them as an environmental bash variables (e.g. by adding `export myname=benedict` to your `~/.bashrc` file).

+To ensure the pipeline can locate and execute the scripts in the `exec/` directory, please submit the slurm job from the directory into which you initially cloned this repository (i.e. run `sbatch bih-alignment/scripts/alignment_script.sh` as in the example above).

 This repo contains the following scripts:

 * `alignment_script.sh` is the complete pipeline and is therefore the recommended script to use.

 * `alignment_qc_script.sh` can be run if you only wish to run quality control on data that is already aligned.

-The files in `/exec` are called by the main scripts and should not be executed in isolation.
+The files in `exec/` are called by the main scripts and should not be executed in isolation.

 ## Configuration (Optional)